 - Young’s Literal Translation (YLT)

 Wow, that’s quite a list!
 As you can see, there are many translations to choose from, with new ones seemingly being added every year.
 There are many heated opinions about why one translation is better than another.
 Once again, I’m simply going to suggest what has worked best for me.
-I have therefore bolded the ones which I think are worthy of serious consideration to be your main bible.
-My first (and still current) main bible is the NASB translation.
+I have therefore bolded the ones which I think are worthy of serious consideration to be your main Bible.
+My first (and still current) main Bible is the NASB 1995 translation.
 I have also found the not as widely known LITV and YLT translations to be helpful at times when comparing word choices.
 Also, be aware that each translation can vary as they update it; for example, the 2020 NASB has made quite a few changes from the 1995 NASB.
 It’s wise to review what those changes are.

 Note that some “KJV Only” zealots claim that the 1611 KJV translation is the only correct English language Bible ever published.
 This “KJV Only” false teaching is covered in more detail in the Beware the Wolves chapter, but I mention it here again because it is proclaimed in ferocious volume to scare you.
 The “KJV Only” zealots are even so bold as to claim that if you use any other translation, you will go to hell!
 This is complete rubbish and utter nonsense.
 Furthermore, even the KJV translation has well-documented issues where the translators made unfortunate word choices.
 All translations involve choices by the translators, and the 1611 KJV is no different.
 While the KJV Bible is certainly a good and regal one (one of the better ones, in fact), it is just one of several that you should be reading and comparing.

-It’s a further point of note that the various translations may start from different sets of original manuscripts (in Greek, Aramaic, and Hebrew); that is a fascinating topic in itself to learn more about, but it is beyond the scope of this book.
+It’s a further point of note that the various translations started from different sets of original manuscripts (in Greek, Aramaic, and Hebrew); that is a fascinating topic in itself to learn more about, but it is beyond the scope of this book.

 There are also three methods used when making translations: